Mangiang/7-sagas/README.md

     is analysed by the game through the Web Audio API so the targets spawn according to the music beats.
 The color change is inverted to show that the user should hit the target when the bigger shallow circle is the same size than the smaller one.
- - `Change targets` from square to circles in Music mode.
+ - `Change targets geometry` from square to circles in Music mode.